-Adopt An FOA Policy: Adopt a policy expressing your commitment to the right of all workers employed by your company to freedom of association (FOA) and collective bargaining, and effectively communicate that policy to all workers, including new employees.
+Adopt an FOA Policy: Adopt a policy expressing your commitment to the right of all workers employed by your company to freedom of association (FOA) and collective bargaining, and effectively communicate that policy to all workers, including new employees.
 (See page 3)

 Federal Labour Law: Article 357 guarantees the right of workers to constitute organizations as they see fit, without previous authorization, or to affiliate to them, as long as they respect the statues of such organizations.
-Article 387 obligates employers to negotiate a collective bargaining agreement when members of a union at their workplace request it.
+Article 387 obligates employers to negotiate a collective bargaining agreement when a union representing at least 30 percent of the workers requests negotiations.